freelawproject/free.law/content/pages/pacer-facts.md

 ### Does PACER Have an API?

-Contrary to popular wisdom, PACER *does* have an API.
-This API allows limited search of PACER metadata across jurisdictions.
+Contrary to popular wisdom, PACER *does* have something resembling an API for some purposes:

+ - There is an API that allows limited search of PACER metadata across jurisdictions.
 It doesn't allow you to download documents and it's limited in a few other ways as well.

-We can't find this documentation on the PACER website anymore, so [we've posted it here][api-docs].
+The documentation for this API is difficult to find, but we maintain [a mirror of it here][api-docs].

-There is also [information about the XML formats returned by PACER][xml].
+ - There is also [information about the XML formats returned by PACER][xml].

-For uploads, there is only [information for uploading bankruptcy files][bank].
+ - For uploads, there is only [information for uploading bankruptcy files][bank].

+ - There is also documentation from 2005 [about "bulk data" files here][bulk] (PACER does *not* actually have bulk data).

+ - The FJC manages an "[Integrated Database][idb]" which has extensive documentation about PACER fields and data.

-Outside of these APIs, we have also created [an open source system for crawling PACER][js].
+ - Finally, we have created [an open source system for crawling PACER][js].

 ### As a developer, is there a way to stay up to date with PACER?